- It is secure (referring to blockchain not wallets which are outside the blockchain network)

 The problem isn’t privacy.
 People will use whatever they can under some condition: It has to be simple, useful, reliable, fast and secure.
 Blockchain doesn’t meet these conditions apart form security and anonymity while on the blockchain.

 Another problem with the blockchain is that you have to explain it to someone.
-This means that you have to convince other people in using it.
+It means that you have to convince other people in using it.
 Convincing often assumes that something isn’t right in the system.
 People don’t like that, they want to hear what it is good for in one sentence.

 People often compare the beginnings of the Internet with the blockchain.
 They argue how the Internet had to take some time to emerge.
 That’s true because the infrastructure did not exist and was introduced gradually.
 The blockchain is the Internet but another architecture of it.
 Now we come again to the first paragraph of the conclusion, why would someone want to use the same thing with another structure…..
 Why would someone use Minds social network over stable, big, secure, user-supported, with extremely minor issues Facebook, Twitter, Instagram.

 Despite all, why do most of people “like” or so to say talk about the blockchain?
 They want to make big money fast.
 Literally you’ll see people on Reddit, Quora and other popular discussion communities asking about the short-term and longterm predictions regarding particular cryptocurrencies.
 They want to know which is the right one to invest in so they could get “rich” quickly.
-This is how they start their journey on the blockchain… Unfortunately there only exists a low percentage of people who really care about decentralization and making the blockchain work smoothly, trying to solve problems, in order for it to become powerful one day and open the gates for mass adoption.
+This is how they start their journey on the blockchain… Unfortunately there only exists a low percentage of people who really care about decentralization and making the blockchain work smoothly, trying to solve problems, in order for it to become powerful one day and possibly open the gates for mass adoption.